Fandasman/SEG-small-project/README.md

 ## Deployed version of the application
-The deployed version of the application can be found at [URL](URL).
+The deployed version of the application can be found at https://nameless-wildwood-11631.herokuapp.com/.
+The admin interface can be accessed at https://nameless-wildwood-11631.herokuapp.com/admin.

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: